What is an intervertebral disc prolapse?

 For non-emergency conditions, spine surgery is an option when other treatments fail.
 There are different ways to perform herniated disc surgery, but the goal is to reduce the compression over the nerve root.

-A Note by Dr. Vishal Bhasme (Spine Specialist)
+A Note by Dr. Vishal Bhasme (Spine Specialist in Pune)

 Having a herniated disc can cause you to feel unsteady.
 But don’t panic– the slightest movement can make the pain worse when you stand up because of the muscular spasm.
 Try to be active and follow your doctor’s recommendations for stretching.
 Gentle movement combined with pain killers helps most people feel better within a few weeks.